Another important point to note is that

 automatically saved when the user logout.

-The default desktop supports applet launchers on its task bar.
+The tutorial desktop supports applet launchers on its task bar.

-Applets on the default desktop can be anything that is within a Java
+Applets on the tutorial desktop can be anything that is within a Java

 panel such as a button, web applet or label.
 Applets can only be